 - 1 jar pepperoncini

-- several glugs Worcestershire sauce
+- several glugs Worcestershire sauce (optional)

 - sliced provolone

 Put the beef in a slow cooker with a jar of pepperoncini and the juice.
 If you like, cut the stems off the pepperoncini.
 If there isn't enough juice, add some beer.
+Add the worcestershire sauce if you want a slightly more savory juice.

 Cover, set to low, and let it cook for several hours until the meat falls apart when poked with a fork.